the-type-founders/container-well-being/README.md

 # Container Well-being

-The package provides standard checks and probes for containers on Kubernetes.
+The package provides probes and metrics for containers on Kubernetes.

 ## Installation